 Rittenhouse Square

-Philadelphia, known as the city of brotherly love, is a city filled with love of all kinds, including perhaps the most important love of all – the love of freedom.
-I took away with me a renewed sense of what that means, and how it has helped build this city through to today.
+Philadelphia, known as the city of brotherly love, is a city filled with love of all kinds.
+There is the love of art, of good food, of achievement and overcoming struggle, all perhaps summed up in the love of freedom.
+My visits to this city instilled in me a renewed sense of what all that means, and I know I will keep coming back for more.

 Great article!
 I love Philly…thank you for transporting me back!